graue/feed-classifier/README.md

     python predict.py

-I don't think it actually works yet.
-My data size is small, but even so, the probability values seem decidedly wonky.
+My data size is small, so it's not possible to see how well this works yet.
+You probably need to train it a lot.